 The Company's Audit Committee believes that the Company's internal audit process is sufficient, appropriate and provides a level of confidence in the integrity of the Company's financial statements in its totality and this report approved by Audit Committee meeting on 24 February, 2020.

 Mr. Piboon Limpraphat, Ph.D.
+Chairman of the Audit Committee

 Robon dimpropat